Braeburn develops next generation therapies for opioid use disorder and for chronic pain with individualized dosing regimens and delivery options.

 In the Pipeline

-CAM2038 is delivered by subcutaneous injection and provides a slow release of the drug over time, through a proprietary system known as FluidCrystal®.
-Braeburn is actively working to refile the New Drug Application for CAM2038 weekly and monthly formulations for opioid use disorder and if approved will be marketed in the U.S. under a licensing agreement with Camurus.
+CAM2038 is delivered by subcutaneous injection and provides a slow release of the drug over time through a proprietary system known as FluidCrystal®.
+Braeburn has resubmitted the New Drug Application for CAM2038 weekly and monthly formulations for opioid use disorder and if approved will be marketed in the U.S. under a licensing agreement with Camurus.